 Discussion

 Global funding for nature conservation is far below what is required to halt biodiversity loss (Freeling and Connell, 2020; Laufer and Jones, 2021), and the funding that is available is rarely stable or sustainable over periods of more than a few years.
-To maximise conservation gains it is necessary to provide conservation managers, and conservation funders, with insights into the trade-offs between different approaches to long-term investment of limited resources in the context of increasing anthropogenic pressure on natural resources.
+To maximise conservation gains, it is necessary to provide conservation managers, and conservation funders, with insights into the trade-offs between different approaches to long-term investment of limited resources in the context of increasing anthropogenic pressure on natural resources.
 To our knowledge, no studies have investigated the potential long-term consequences of existing funding mechanisms for conservation projects and organisations.
 Our results therefore provide crucial theoretical insight that researchers can use to develop future hypothesis testing and data collection, and funders, conservation bodies, and landscape managers can use to develop more effective long-term investment strategies.

 Primary scenarios (scenarios 1 to 3)